Baghdadi: Russia says it may have killed ISIS chief

 There have been multiple reports of Baghdadi's death in the past that have turned out to be false.

+"I'm not going to take this too seriously because there have been at least five reported killings of al-Baghdadi over the last three years," he said.

+"I wouldn't believe the Russian sources based on anything they're hearing out of Syria."

-Al-Baghdadi: An elusive and brutal leader
+Baghdadi: An elusive and brutal leader

 Officials had long described the ISIS leader as enemy No. 1 in the fight against ISIS, and speculation had swirled over his whereabouts.